CHARLTON & CRIBBS - One-way Working & Waiting Restrictions, Passage Road

 Purpose of the scheme

-To deter peak hour commuter traffic using Passage Road.
+To deter peak hour commuter traffic using Passage Road, whilst retaining cycle access.
 To deter motorists from inappropriate parking behaviour, whilst allowing local residents the opportunity to park without restraint during the evening and at the weekend.
 Time limited waiting restrictions would deter all-day parking during the week.

 To introduce a north-bound only one-way system from the southern junction (Passage Road and A4018) up to (but not including) The Close.
+The one-way scheme would incorporate a contra-flow cycle facility.
 North of The Close the road would continue to operate two-way working.
 No changes would be made to Hazel Brook Gardens or The Close.

 To install part-time waiting restrictions (single yellow lines), to deter inappropriate parking, operating Monday to Friday between;